 Setting your water heater to "vacation mode" can help save energy when no one is home to use hot water.
 Check your user manual for details on how to do this.

 While you may be tempted to leave a few lights on at home while you’re out of town, this is a waste of energy and can be a dead giveaway that no one is actually at home.
 If you’re not comfortable turning off all the lights, set them up with automatic timers to deter potential intruders while saving energy.

-Even when you’re not using your fireplace, your pilot light may still be drawing energy.
-If you have a natural gas fireplace, turning off the standing pilot light while you’re away can reduce between 600 and 1,500 BTU per hour, and reduce extra heat in your home.
+Many gas fireplaces have a standing pilot light that uses energy and gives off heat while the fireplace is not in use.
+Turning off the pilot during the warmer months or while you're away can help reduce energy use and extra heat in your home.
 A licensed gas contractor can turn it on again during your annual appliance maintenance, so it’ll be safe and ready for fall.
-Of course during the winter, fireplaces should be turned off while you’re away, but the standing pilot light can be left on so that you can cosy up by the fire as soon as you return from your tropical trip.
+Of course during the winter, fireplaces should be turned off while you’re away, but the standing pilot light can be left on so that you can cosy up by the fire as soon as you return from your trip.